 Growing a business takes time and effort.
 Entrepreneur Terrence Schehen recommends networking as one of the most valuable ways to create brand awareness and get your business off the ground.
-It is important to get to know others in your field, and get your name out there to potential clients in order to expand your customer base.
+It is important to get to know others in your field, and get your name out there to potential clients in order to expand your customer base, here are some SEO tips.

 Networking Allows You to Share Ideas